chrberger/libcluon/README.md

 * [API Documentation](https://chrberger.github.io/libcluon/)
 * [How to send data via a UDP socket](docs/cluon-UDPSender.md)
 * [How to receive data via a UDP socket](docs/cluon-UDPReceiver.md)

+## Contributing
+We are happy to receive your PRs to accelerate libcluon's development; before contributing, please take a look at the [Contribution Documents](CONTRIBUTING.md).

+## License
+The GNU GPLv3 License.